MatAtBread/nodent/README.md

 Further information on using Nodent in the browser can be found at https://github.com/MatAtBread/nodent/issues/2.

-Other options
+Other options: Babel & Browserify
 -------------
-You can also invoke nodent from browserify as a [plugin](https://www.npmjs.com/package/browserify-nodent), or as an alternative, faster implementation in [babel](https://www.npmjs.com/package/fast-async)
+You can also invoke nodent from browserify as a [plugin](https://www.npmjs.com/package/browserify-nodent), or as an alternative, [faster implementation than](https://www.npmjs.com/package/fast-async) than Babel's [transform-async-to-generator](http://babeljs.io/docs/plugins/transform-async-to-generator/)

-Async and Await syntax
+Async and Await syntax and usage
 ======================

+The following sections show you how to declare, call and use async functions using the ES7 `async` and `await` keywords, as well as from existing ES6 and ES5 code.

 Declaring Async Functions
 -------------------------